healingdrawing/task-localhost/README.md

 **The repository file system structure is important.**

-For details/restrictions see [Task and audit questions](https://github.com/01-edu/public/tree/master/subjects/localhost)
+For details/restrictions see [task and audit questions](https://github.com/01-edu/public/tree/master/subjects/localhost)

 ## Usage
 - open terminal in the repository root folder(the `README.md` location)